Matheus Bianqui

-Matheus Henrique Bianqui (born 31 January 1998) is a Brazilian footballer who plays as a midfielder for Coritiba, on loan from Maringá.
+Matheus Henrique Bianqui (born 31 January 1998) is a Brazilian footballer who plays as a midfielder for Novorizontino, on loan from Coritiba.

 Club career

 Born in Ribeirão Claro, Paraná, Bianqui joined Londrina's youth setup in March 2017, from Grêmio Ourinhos, and signed a professional contract with the club in October of that year.
 He made his first team debut on 20 January 2019, coming on as a second-half substitute for Marcinho in a 0–0 Campeonato Paranaense away draw against Cianorte.

 Bianqui scored his first senior goal on 24 January 2019, netting his team's third in a 3–0 away win over Cascavel CR.
 He became a regular starter during the 2020 season, as the club achieved promotion from the Série C.

 On 17 December 2021, Bianqui signed a contract with Maringá until the end of 2025, after the club bought 50% of his economic rights.
 The following 8 April, he was announced at Chapecoense on loan for the remainder of the year.

 Back to Maringá for the 2023 season, Bianqui was a regular starter as the club reached the 2023 Campeonato Paranaense finals.
 On 19 April, he and teammates Marcos Vinícius and Vilar were loaned to Série A side Coritiba until the end of the year.

 At the end of 2023, Coritiba bought Matheus Bianqui, signing a 3-year contract.
 His first year of contract was below expectations, going 11 months without scoring goals, and he was a reserve for much of the season.